AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 ## `NoteGetterOptions`

-`NoteGetterOptions` encapsulates a set of configurable options for filtering and retrieving a selection of notes from a [data oracle](../../../aztec/smart_contracts/oracles/index.md).
+`NoteGetterOptions` encapsulates a set of configurable options for filtering and retrieving a selection of notes from a data oracle.
 Developers can design instances of `NoteGetterOptions`, to determine how notes should be filtered and returned to the functions of their smart contracts.

-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_getter_options.nr).
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_getter_options.nr).

 ### `selects: BoundedVec<Option<Select>, N>`